google/knative-gcp/docs/install/authentication-mechanisms-gcp.md

    --member $MEMBER gsa-name@$PROJECT_ID.iam.gserviceaccount.com
    ```

-   If you are configuraing Authentication Mechanism for the Control Plane, you can replace `ksa-namespace` with `cloud-run-events`,
+   If you are configuring Authentication Mechanism for the Control Plane, you can replace `ksa-namespace` with `cloud-run-events`,
    `ksa-name` with `controller`, and `gsa-name` with `cloud-run-events`

-1. Add annotation to Kubernetes Service Account `ksa-name`.
+1. Annotate the Kubernetes Service Account `ksa-name`.

    ```shell
    kubectl annotate serviceaccount ksa-name iam.gke.io/gcp-service-account=gsa-name@$PROJECT_ID.iam.gserviceaccount.com \
    --namespace ksa-namespace
    ```

-   If you are configuraing Authentication Mechanism for the Control Plane, you can replace `ksa-namespace` with `cloud-run-events`,
+   If you are configuring Authentication Mechanism for the Control Plane, you can replace `ksa-namespace` with `cloud-run-events`,
    `ksa-name` with `controller`, and `gsa-name` with `cloud-run-events`

 ## Option 2: Kubernetes Secrets